consp/apim-asbuilt-decode/README.md

 As with all DIY tools: YMMV and you do everything at your own risk.
 Changing stuff might brick your APIM, you have been warned!

 ## Acknowledgements
-- F150 Forum for information about Sync 3.x which was not in the code.
+- F150Forum's Livinitup and F150chief for the Sync ASBuild sheet and  information about Sync 3.x which was not in the code.
-- CyanLabs for the Sync 4 config sheet
+- CyanLabs/F150Forum members for the Sync 4 config sheet

 ## Inconsistencies and known issues